dongyinq94/relic-for-opensse/README.md

 ![](https://github.com/relic-toolkit/relic/blob/master/art/logo.png)
 =====

 RELIC is a modern cryptographic meta-toolkit with emphasis on efficiency and flexibility.
-RELIC can be used to build efficient and usable cryptographic toolkits tailored for specific security levels and algorithmic choices.
+RELIC can be used to build efficient and usable cryptographic toolkits tailored for specific security levels and algorithmic choices.This is a clone version for opensse.

+This is a clone version for opensse.

 ### Goals